rackerlabs/environment-discovery-utility/README.md

 ## Getting Started

-1. Download and extract the latest zip file from the releases (TODO: link to download latest release).
+1. Download and extract the latest zip file from the releases into the [Powershell Module Installation Directory.](https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx#Anchor_0) (TODO: link to download latest release).
-2. Open powershell, browse to the directory, run Start-EnvironmentDiscovery.ps1.
+2. Open powershell and run 'Import-Module EnvironmentDiscoveryUtility'
+3. Run 'Start-EnvironmentDiscovery' to run the module.
+Use 'Get-Help Start-EnvironmentDiscovery' for more details.

 ### Minimum Requirements